This Pumpkin Quinoa Salad is super easy to make, healthy, full of flavour and packed with veggies.

 - Roast in oven for around 30 minutes, until soft and slightly browned

-- Meanwhile, cook quinoa according to instructions on packet (add the dried cranberries to the quinoa before cooking as they become softer and juicier when boiled)
+- Meanwhile, cook the quinoa according to instructions on packet (add the dried cranberries to the quinoa before cooking as they become softer and juicier when boiled)

 - Mix together the ingredients for the dressing in a small bowl